-Learn how to help prevent fraudsters from taking control of your phone to perpetrate identity theft, fraud and other scams.
+Learn how to help block robocalls and prevent scammers from taking control of your phone to perpetrate identity theft and fraud.

 Do you pay as much attention to protecting the security of your phone as your computer?
 You should, because your phone is a gateway to your financial, social media, email and other personal accounts.
-Fraudsters are continually devising new schemes to take control of your phone to perpetrate identity theft, fraud and other scams—and if they succeed, the damage can be significant.
+Fraudsters are continually devising new schemes to take control of your phone to perpetrate identity theft and fraud—and if they succeed, the damage can be significant.

 Picture this: One day your cell phone just stops working.
 You can’t initiate or receive any calls or text messages.
 To understand how scary that is, think about the times you’ve needed to reset a password and were asked to provide a one-time passcode sent to you via text.
 Now imagine that you’re not on the receiving end of those texts, but a fraudster who has taken over control of your phone is—and is resetting the passwords for all of your sensitive logins.

-Because this type of scam is increasingly common, many carriers now allow you to add extra security to your account.
-This way, if and when you have a legitimate need to transfer your number, you’ll be asked to provide a special personal identification, or PIN, code or answer an identity verification question.
+Because phone scams are increasingly common, many carriers now allow you to add extra security to your account.
+This way, if and when you have a legitimate need to transfer your number, you’ll be asked to provide a special personal identification number (PIN) code or answer an identity verification question.
 An ounce of prevention really is worth a pound of cure.
 Call your carrier today to understand what proactive security measures you can put in place.

 We’ve all been there—you’re sitting at home, trying to enjoy a nice dinner and your phone won’t stop buzzing with calls from unknown numbers.